-These sugar free almond butter freezer bars are perfect for those who are trying to watch their sugar intake.
-They’re high in protein and healthy fats.
+These no-bake sugar-free almond butter freezer bars are perfect for those who are trying to watch their sugar intake.
+They’re high in protein and healthy fats, and you only need a handful of ingredients!

 This recipe was created for my sugar-free friends!

 I always use natural sweeteners in my recipes but lately I’ve been hearing from more of my friends that they want recipes that are low in sugar for health reasons.
-I too have been in need of a healthy snack I can have in the evenings when I have a sweet tooth.
-I usually have a fat bomb or a cup of tea to satisfy my craving but lately I’ve been wanting something new.
+I too have needed a healthy snack I can have in the evenings when I have a sweet tooth.
+I usually have a fat bomb or a cup of tea to satisfy my craving but lately, I’ve been wanting something new.

-These bars are high in protein (from the almond butterand gelatin) and are sweetened with stevia, making them low in sugar!
-If you’re not watching your sugar intake and would like to make these with honey or maple syrup they go for it!
+They’re vegan, high in protein (from the almond butter and gelatin), and sweetened with stevia, making them low in sugar!
+If you’re not watching your sugar intake and would like to make these with honey or maple syrup, then go for it!
 I’m sure they’ll taste amazing.

 - 1/2 Cup coconut oil